-The drives that pass Pre-Test are then set "Ready for Final Test" and automatically link from Pre-Test to Final Test.
-Drives that fail Pre-test do not continue testing.
+The drives that pass Pre-Test are then set "Ready for Final Test" and automatically linked from Pre-Test to Final Test.
+Drives that fail Pre-test do not continue testing, unless they can be repaired (see Cleanup section below).